 Click on the image, above to submit to Pinterest.

-Pollo Guisado (Dominican Chicken Stew) is a traditional Dominican (from the Dominican Republic) recipe for a classic stew of chicken in a tomato and bell pepper base with celery and olives.
-The full recipe is presented here and I hope you enjoy this classic Puerto Rican version of: Dominican Chicken Stew (Pollo Guisado).
+Pollo Guisado (Dominican Stewed Chicken) is a traditional Dominican (from the Dominican Republic) recipe for a classic stew of chicken, bell peppers, onion and celery in a tomato and green olive base.
+The full recipe is presented here and I hope you enjoy this classic Dominican Republic version of: Dominican Stewed Chicken (Pollo Guisado).

 prep time